Axolotl Aquariums

 Axolotl Aquarium Filtration

-A sponge filter is an excellent option for smaller tanks that don’t need a significant flow rate.
-For example, a young axolotl will do just fine in a 20-gallon tank with a flow rate of only 10gph.
-This will effectively clean the water, but also won’t stress out or injure your axolotl.
+A sponge filter is an excellent option for smaller tanks that don’t need a huge flow rate.
+For example, a young axolotl will do just fine in a 20-gallon tank with a flow rate of only 10 gph.
+This will effectively clean the water without stressing or injuring your pet.

 Axolotl Tank Decor